-Las Vegas just might be the mall shopping capital of the world: there are more than 20 mega malls competing for your dollar, each uniquely themed in its own style, and each offering prices that retailers in other cities struggle to compete with.
-So if you are burdened with your gambling winnings here are some shopping venues to help lighten your load:
+Las Vegas just might be the mall shopping capital of the world: there are more than 20 mega malls competing for your dollar, each uniquely themed, and each offering prices that retailers in other cities struggle to compete with.
+So if you are burdened with your gambling winnings here are some shopping venue highlights to help lighten your load:

-Caesars Palace is home to the hugely popular Forum Shops, with more than 700,000 square feet (220,000 sq/m) of retail space, while the Fashion Show Mall at 3200 Las Vegas Boulevard is still worth a visit for its incredible bargains 30 years after its founding.
-The largest mall, and indeed the biggest in the whole state of Nevada, is Boulevard Mall offering more than 170 stores and 1,2 million feet (370,000 sq/m) of retail space.
+Caesars Palace is home to the hugely popular Forum Shops, with more than 700,000 square feet (220,000 sq/m) of retail space, while the Fashion Show Mall at 3200 Las Vegas Boulevard is still worth a visit for its incredible bargains more than 30 years after its founding.
+The recently revamped Boulevard Mall, offering more than 170 stores, is also a good option.

 The Strip is known for designer boutiques and haute couture, and all the big names are represented here.
 Away from The Strip and the opulent malls you can find more individual stores selling Las Vegas collectibles (old gambling chips are highly prized), esoteric books and kooky clothing.
-Two markets are really worth a look: Broad Acres Swap Meet has more than 600 retailers and the Fantastic Indoor Swap Meet has an astounding variety of new merchandise.
+Two markets are really worth a look: Broadacres Swap Meet offers a huge variety of retailers and the Fantastic Indoor Swapmeet is equally well-equipped.

 Sales tax is built into the price of goods.
 Because states set their own sales tax the US government has no system for refunding you as a non-US visitor.

 Become our Las Vegas Travel Expert